Pirayiri

 Pirayiri (also spelled Pirayari) is a residential and commercial area in Palakkad city.
-It is located about 8 km from the city centre.It belongs to Pirayiri gram panchayat in the Palakkad district, state of Kerala, India.
+It is located about 6 km from the city centre.
+It belongs to Pirayiri grama panchayat in the Palakkad district, state of Kerala, India.

 Demographics

 As of 2011 India census, Pirayiri had a population of 41,359 with a density of 2212.89 km^{2} over an area of 18.69 Sq. km.